 While most word processing software has some tools to help you overcome this obstacle, it might be necessary to reformat the entire document to your desired layout once contract negotiations are complete.

-You can also solve this problem by using online collaboration tools that offer redlining and document modification in real time.
+You can also solve this problem by using online document and contract management tools that offer redlining and document modification in real time.

 4. Residual metadata

-As frustrating as it is, tracking document changes with something like a word processing tool can result in an accumulation of undesired metadata that needs to be cleared before contract negotiations can continue.
+As frustrating as it is, tracking document changes with something like a word processing tool can result in the accumulation of undesired metadata that needs to be cleared before contract negotiations can continue.

 A good example of this might be an internal discussion between a set of negotiators about acceptable rates before those rates are offered to the other side.

-That comment history may be saved inside the draft.
+However, that comment history may accidentally stay inside a draft.

 Savvy negotiators may dig up that residual information to better understand the thought process and integrity of their business partners.

-To keep those details away from curious eyes, it’s often possible to actively remove all metadata before sending the document to another recipient or collaborator.
+To keep those details away from prying eyes, it is recommended to remove all metadata before sending a document to anyone.

-Some redlining software tools will offer the ability to keep internal conversation entirely hidden or private from other parties.
+Some redlining software tools will offer the ability to keep internal conversations entirely hidden or private from other parties.

-If your software tools don’t offer that, it’s often best to keep those negotiations away from the document entirely.
+If your software tools don’t offer that, it’s often best to keep those discussions out of the document entirely.

 5. Mobile compatibility